newjersey/innovation.nj.gov/content/_projects/basic-needs.md

 ### Impact \+ Metrics

 * For the first time, college students in New Jersey have a government resource dedicated to simplifying critical services and no longer need to spend hours visiting multiple sites.
-* As of April 2025, BasicNeeds.NJ.gov has been visited more than 75,000 times, providing these visitors with critical information and resources.
+* As of August 2025, BasicNeeds.NJ.gov has been visited more than 113,000 times, providing these visitors with critical information and resources.

 ### Status